FanX0/react-ts-basic/src/pages/requests/README.md

   - Read-only demo: `VITE_USE_STATIC_DATA=true` — loads data from `public/data.json`, mutations disabled.
   - Full CRUD: set `VITE_USE_STATIC_DATA=false` and provide `VITE_API_BASE_URL=https://your-api.example.com`.
 - Axios base URL is configured in `src/services/http.ts` via `VITE_API_BASE_URL`.

+## Notes on Read-only Pages
+- The `sessionstorage/juststorage` Easy and Typed pages mirror `fetch/justfetch` but are intentionally read-only: no create/edit/delete.
+- Use `StorageHook` to demonstrate client-side refresh without server calls.

 ## Beginner Tips
 - Start with the `just*` examples to understand the basics.